clairey-zx81/json-model/TUTO.md

 ```

 When defining such unions, it is much better to include a discriminant property (here `type`)
-with distinct constant value: it is detected by the JSON Model compiler and used to generate
+with distinct constant value (here string constants introduced with `_`):
+it is detected by the JSON Model compiler and used to generate efficient code which only checks
-efficient code which only checks for the relevant object.
+for the relevant object.

 ## Numbers vs Numbers